Attendance is important

 School Timings

-At Ledbury Primary School we open the gates at 8.40am and close them promptly at 8.45am (8.50 for EYFS).
+At Ledbury Primary School we open the gates at 8.40am and close them promptly at 8.50am.
 If you arrive after the gate has closed, please bring your child to the front office where you will be asked to complete a form.
-Pupils arriving between 8.45 and 9.00 will be marked as late.
-If they arrive after 9.00, we mark this as an unauthorised absence.
+Pupils arriving between 8.50 and 9.20 will be marked as late (L).
+If they arrive after 9.20, this will be recorded as an unauthorised absence (o).

 School finishes at 3.15 for all year groups.